 Anencephaly occurs early in the development of an unborn baby.
 It results when the upper part of the neural tube fails to close.
 Why this happens is not known.
 Possible causes include environmental toxins and low intake of folic acid by the mother during pregnancy.

 The exact number of cases of anencephaly is unknown, because many of these pregnancies result in miscarriage.
-Having 1 infant with this condition increases the risk of having another child with neural tube defects.
+Having one infant with this condition increases the risk of having another child with neural tube defects.

 Symptoms of anencephaly are:

 - Severe developmental delay